withastro/astro/packages/integrations/cloudflare/README.md

 See [Cloudflare's documentation](https://developers.cloudflare.com/pages/platform/functions/routing/#create-a-_routesjson-file) for more details.

+## Node.js compatibility

+Cloudflare offers opt-in support for certain Node.js runtime APIs, and with the Cloudflare Adapter, Astro provides seamless integration for these APIs.
+To leverage this, ensure that your page or endpoint is set up for Server-Side Rendering (SSR).
+Additionally, you'll need to enable the Compatibility Flag in Cloudflare.
+The configuration for this flag may vary based on where you deploy your Astro site.
+For detailed guidance, please refer to the [Cloudflare documentation](https://developers.cloudflare.com/workers/runtime-apis/nodejs).

 ## Troubleshooting

 For help, check out the `#support` channel on [Discord](https://astro.build/chat).
 Our friendly Support Squad members are here to help!